flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 ```

-### TextComponent
+## TextComponent

-The `TextComponent` is as its name implies is a component that adds a text component to an entity.
+The `TextComponent` as its name implies is a component that adds a text component to an entity.
 And it is registered to the world by default.

 This allows you to add text to your entity, combined with the `PositionComponent` you can use it